 Time Management Is Tough

 Today’s world is constantly active and hyperconnected.
 It’s tough to stay focused when you have the whole world in the palm of your hand – literally.
-To truly take control of your time, you need to stop for a minute and reflect, think about how you spend your day and increase your awareness, make arrangements with intention, develop adaptive skills, and, most important of all, practice.
+To truly take control of your time, you need to stop for a minute and reflect, think about how you spend your day and increase your awareness, make plans with intention, develop adaptive skills, and, most importantly, practice.

-Don’t feel discouraged if your plans are not perfect when you start for the first time, you are starting to get to know yourself, and, as long as you keep going, your planning skills will get better and better!
-Remember, practice makes perfect, so follow your own path, make mistakes, learn from them, and I assure you that, before you notice, you’ll be the master of your own time.
+Don’t feel discouraged if your plans are not perfect when you start for the first time; you are beginning to get to know yourself, and as long as you keep going, your planning skills will get better and better!
+Remember, practice makes perfect, so follow your path, make mistakes, learn from them, and I assure you that, before you notice, you’ll be the master of your own time.

 Good luck!